cpaterno/csc-212-s18/lab-02/readme.md

 Notice that we printed the memory addresses of the start of both arrays just like when we printed the value of `numberPtr` which was pointing to `number`.
 This is because an array is accessed the same way that an integer is accessed when using a pointer.
 In other words `array_on_stack` and `array_on_heap` are pointers also.
 The difference is that memory is reserved to store more than one element when instantiating an array.
 Also, when declaring a pointer meant to point to just one single integer we had to declare an integer separately and assign the pointer a memory address by using the `&` operator.

-Lets prove to ourselves that `array_on_heap` is a pointer, and that it's elements can be accessed using a different pointer.
+Let's prove to ourselves that `array_on_heap` is a pointer, and that its elements can be accessed using a different pointer.
 In the code snippet below we set `numberPtr = array_on_heap`.
 We should now be able to access the elements of `array_on_heap` using both pointers.

 ```C++
 //Make numberPtr point to array_on_heap
 numberPtr = array_on_heap;
 ```

-> **Question 7:** You should be paused at line `35`.
+> **Question 7:** You should be paused at line `33`.
 Step through the code once and inspect the values of `array_on_heap` and `numberPtr`.
 What are the values and what do they represent?
 Are they the same?

 > **Question 8:** Now, in "Watch Expressions" type `array_on_heap[3]` and `numberPtr[3]`.
 What are the values and what do they represent?
 Are they the same?